Architecture is a science of buildings.

 This pancake-size compact lens has an effective 20mm focal length.

-This focal length is typically ideal for architectural photography because it covers more detail in a single frame.
+This focal length is ideal for architectural photography because it covers more detail in a single frame.

-The vast angle of this lens broadens your view and satisfies the requirements for architectural photography.
+The vast-angle of this lens broadens your view and satisfies the requirements for architectural photography.

 It renders perspectives with a creative edge.